Water supply and sanitation in Yemen: Sector reforms (1995–2008)

-The water and sanitation sector has undergone important changes between 1995 and 2008, with most significant changes occurring between 2000 and 2003.
+The Yemeni water and sanitation sector underwent important changes between 1995 and 2008, with most significant changes occurred between 2000 and 2003.
 Decentralization, commercialization and community participation were key principles of these reforms.
-In 2003 the Ministry of Water and Environment (MWE) was created, taking over responsibility for water supply and sanitation from the former the Ministry of Energy and Water (MEW).
+In 2003 the Ministry of Water and Environment (MWE) was established, to take responsibility for water supply and sanitation from the former Ministry of Energy and Water (MEW).
 This was seen a sign of political commitment to tackle the challenges Yemen faces in the water sector.
-In 2005 a National Water Sector Strategy and Investment Program was adopted.
-One result has been closer cooperation between the Ministries of Water and Agriculture, as well as between donors.
+In 2005 the government adopted the National Water Sector Strategy and Investment Program, to increase cooperation between the Ministries of Water and Agriculture, as well as between donors.
 Through the process of joint annual reviews these ministries, their agencies and donors evaluate progress.
 The changes affect urban water supply and sanitation, rural water supply and sanitation, as well as water resources management.

-Despite these challenges, achievements were achieved in the sector around the turn of the millennium when wide-ranging reforms were carried out, flanked by substantial donor support.
-Through the reforms urban service provision was decentralized to commercially run local corporations.
-The utilities substantially increased tariffs, despite the political sensitivity of the topic in a poor country, and managed to increase cost recovery.
-Despite these increases water remains affordable with the average share of total monthly household expenditure on water and sewerage at about 1.1% of total expenditures.
-The average monthly expenditure on the widely used stimulant qat is about eight times the amount paid for the water and sewer bill.
-Between 1995 and 2008, 2.8 million people in Yemen gained access to an improved water source and 7.5 million to improved sanitation.
-According to a survey carried out in 2008 in 7 towns, 89% of the customers of water utilities said they were satisfied with the service level of their water utility, and only 9% were dissatisfied.
+Despite institutional challenges, achievements were made in the sector around the turn of the millennium.
+Wide-ranging reforms were carried out, which were supported by substantial international donor funding.
+These reforms decentralized urban service provision to commercially managed local corporations.
+The utilities substantially increased tariffs to improve cost recovery margines.
+While the service rates rose, water remains affordable with a minor increase of water and sewerage fees, respresenting about 1.1% of total household expenditures.
+By comparison, the average monthly spending on the widely used stimulant qat is about eight times time higher than the combined water and sewer bill.
+Between 1995 and 2008, about 2.8 million Yemenis gained access to improved water source and approximately 7.5 million to improved sanitation.
+In a survey carried out in 2008 across seven towns, 89% of the customers of water utilities reported satisfaction with the service delivery, and only 9% were dissatisfied.
 In Sana'a, the collection efficiency of water and sewer bills increased from 60% to 97% during the same period.
-However, it declined again to 60% in 2011.
+However, it declined back to 60% in 2011, due to national political instability.

-The main external donors involved in the water and sanitation sector in Yemen are Germany, the World Bank and the Netherlands.